Marshall Thundering Herd football: Uniforms and Logos

 The football team presently also wears, at times, two alternate black helmets, one with the same logo, and the other, with a charging bull logo, both have a white stripe surrounded by two thinner black and kelly green striping pattern going across the middle of the helmet.

 In 2020, the football program introduced the current new set of Nike home uniforms, which featured the same traditional striping pattern across the helmets (white, black and a slightly lighter kelly green), jerseys and pants, as well as a new jersey number font style on the jerseys, a double outline varsity jersey number font (which were placed on the home jerseys in 2019) which now appears on all of the jerseys, and a contrasting black collar.

 Another later notable change occurred in 2022, that the change of the conference which the team plays in, being as of 2022, the switch from Conference USA to the Sun Belt Conference, indicative in the conference logo on the jerseys.

+In 2025, the program refined the football uniforms, adding a white collar on the home jersey and a kelly green collar on the away jersey.
+A Marco logo was also added in patch form to the front of the collar, replacing the former Bar-M logo that formerly occupied that section.
+A unique striping (Black, White, Green, White, Black) pattern was added to the jersey sleeves as well, the exact same striping pattern as on the helmet.